yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 .. figure:: media/LinkFailure_domain2.png
    :align: center

-Note that when the primary master node goes offline, the hot-standby master node cannot synchronize to it any more.
+When the primary master node goes offline, the hot-standby master node cannot synchronize to it any more.
 Thus its clock drifts from the primary master's, denoted by the orange and blue lines diverging.
 The bridge and slave nodes continue to synchronize to the hot-standby master node
 (denoted by the other lines following the hot-standby master node).